Directional-Shift Dirichlet ARMA Models for Compositional Time Series with Structural Break Intervention: Forecasting

 \section{Forecasting}

 For each posterior draw, we compute gate values $w_{T+h}$, propagate DARMA dynamics forward with interventions included, and draw from the predictive Dirichlet \citep{west1997}.
 Aggregating across draws yields point forecasts, intervals, and densities.
-We evaluate forecasts using: (1) Aitchison distance for point accuracy; (2) mean absolute error (MAE) for componentwise accuracy; (3) energy score in Aitchison geometry for probabilistic accuracy \citep{gneiting2007}; (4) plug-in log score for density forecasts; and (5) empirical coverage of credible intervals.
+We evaluate forecasts using: (1) Aitchison distance for point accuracy; (2) mean absolute error (MAE) for componentwise accuracy; (3) energy score in Aitchison geometry for probabilistic accuracy \citep{gneiting2007}; (4) plug-in log score for density forecasts; and (5) empirical coverage of posterior predictive intervals for observed compositions $Y_t$.
 See Appendix~\ref{app:metrics} for formal definitions and \citet{hyndman2021} for general forecasting principles.
+The plug-in log score should therefore be interpreted as a computationally convenient approximation rather than the full posterior predictive log score, because it evaluates the Dirichlet density at posterior mean parameters and does not integrate over parameter uncertainty.